Programme Management

 The Design in Programme Management series examines how designers navigate the institutional dynamics of programme-led organisations: the epistemological tension, the cross-cutting value proposition,...

-This post synthesises the literature on what happens when Design enters programme-management-led organisations - a common scenario, or situation in public sector and healthcare contexts.
-It draws...
+This post synthesises the literature on what happens when Design enters organisations governed through the programme management tradition - the stage-gate reviews, programme boards, benefits...

 The Reification Gap: How Institutional Governance Transforms Design Understanding

-In an earlier post, I discussed Gedenryd's (1998) identification of a fundamental discrepancy in design methodology: the gap between "the received, theoretical views of how things ought to work, and...
+Gedenryd (1998) identified a fundamental discrepancy in design methodology: a gap between "the received, theoretical views of how things ought to work, and how they have turned out to work in reality...

 Translating Between Worlds: Boundary Objects in Programme Management